xaenou/origami-media/README.md

 The purpose of this maubot plugin is to process and display media for matrix servers when a url is detected or the appropriate command is supplied with a valid url.
 Currently almost all video and image formats are supported.
 Standalone audio stream support coming soon.

-NOTICE: This is plugin is still highly experimental and not yet stable.

 ## Features

 Almost everything is configurable and can be adjusted within the maubot manager dashboard of it's assigned instance.